Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_file_types/Backup_files.md

 ---

-    title: Backup files
+    title: "Backup files "
-    linkTitle: Backup files
+    linkTitle: "Backup files"
     weight: 230

----
-The records in this type of file (SAVF) have a specific format.
+---The records in this type of file (SAVF) have a specific format.
 They contain backed-up sequencing and parity data controlled by{{< TransferCFT/PrimaryForOS400  >}}.
 SAVF files can generally only be used on {{< TransferCFT/PrimaryForOS400  >}} systems.
 Consequently, backup files are predominantly transferred between two {{< TransferCFT/PrimaryForOS400  >}} partners.

 Another system can be used as an intermediate partner, in which it must process the SAVF file as a sequential file with a fixed format and a length of 528 (bytes).